MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/01-configure-auto-failover-groups.md

 To connect your .NET application to the Azure SQL Database endpoint, you’ll need to follow these steps.

-1. Open the **Cloud Shell** terminal and run the following commands to install the `Microsoft.Data.SqlClient` package and create a new .NET console application.
+1. Open the terminal and run the following commands to install the `Microsoft.Data.SqlClient` package and create a new .NET console application.

     ```bash
     dotnet new console -n AdventureWorksLTApp